edahlgren/demo-cli/commands/docs/templates/build.md

-# (build help) -
+# (build) -

-Build the main source code of this demo
+Build the source code included in this demo

 ## Quick reference